spryker/code-sniffer/README.md

 Also run `composer docs` to generate new sniff list.

+Note: You need to run `composer update` first, to get those scripts above working from this repository root.

 #### Tokenizing Tool
 When coding new sniffs it really helps to see what the code looks like in regards of the token arrays.
 So we can parse a PHP file into its tokens using the following tool: